$10 - $20 flat rate shipping within North America.

 Contemporary Coast Salish Artist lessLIE

-Leslie Robert Sam was born in Duncan, BC in 1973.
-He adopted the artist name lessLIE in reference to the deception and betrayal that First Nations peoples suffered as a result of colonization.
-When lessLIE was six months old, he and his mother moved to Seattle to be closer to other family members, in particular, […]
+Leslie Robert Sam was born in Duncan, BC, in 1973.
+He later adopted the artist name lessLIE to acknowledge the deception and betrayal Indigenous peoples faced through colonization.
+When he was six months old, he and his mother moved to Seattle to be near family, especially his grandfather Gary Rice.
+His grandfather, a Coast Salish […]

 Richard Hunt: One of the Northwest Coast’s Most Celebrated Artists